 COCON 4.1.10 provides guidance that there is no duty on a person to report information directly to the regulator concerned unless they are one of the persons responsible in the firm for reporting matters to the regulator (although if a person takes steps to influence the decision not to report or acts in a way that is intended to obstruct the reporting of the information to the regulator, they will be treated as if they had taken on responsibility for deciding whether to report that matter).

-The FCA/PRA Senior Manager Conduct Rule 4 requires senior managers and non-executive directors to disclose appropriately any information of which the FCA, PRA or other regulator with appropriate jurisdiction would reasonably expect notice (even where the regulator has not requested such information).
+The FCA/PRA Senior Manager Conduct Rule 4 requires senior managers and non-executive directors to disclose appropriately any information of which the FCA, PRA or other regulator with appropriate jurisdiction would reasonably expect.
 While there is overlap between FCA/PRA Senior Manager Conduct Rule 4 and Individual Conduct Rule 3, COCON 4.2.26 makes clear that these are distinct obligations, with Senior Manager Conduct Rule 4 requiring proactive disclosure rather than just accurate responses to regulatory enquiries.
 COCON 4.2.28 clarifies that senior managers (or non-executive directors) need not report information outside the scope of their responsibility.
 However, once they become aware of the information (including through whistleblowing) they should make enquiries to satisfy themselves that it is being dealt with by the appropriate individual.

-Under section 7 of the Bribery Act 2010, a company can be criminally liable for failing to prevent bribery committed for its benefit by one of its associated persons.
+Under section 7 of the Bribery Act 2010, a company can be criminally liable for failing to prevent bribery by one of its associated persons.

-It is a defence for a company to show that it had adequate procedures in place designed to prevent bribery by its associated persons.
-Guidance published by the Ministry of Justice suggests that such procedures are likely to include, among other measures, procedures for the reporting of bribery including ‘speak up’ or ‘whistleblowing’ procedures.
+It is a defence for a company to show that it had adequate prevention procedures in place.35 Such procedures are likely to include procedures for the reporting of bribery including ‘speak up’ or ‘whistleblowing’ procedures.36

-Under sections 45 and 46 of the Criminal Finances Act 2017, a company can be criminally liable for failing to prevent the facilitation of UK or foreign tax evasion offences by its associated persons.
+Under sections 45 and 46 of the Criminal Finances Act 2017, a company can be criminally liable for failing to prevent the facilitation of tax evasion offences by its associated persons.

 It is a defence for a company to show that it had reasonable prevention procedures in place.
-Guidance issued by HM Revenue and Customs (HMRC) suggests that such procedures are likely to include, among other measures, protection for whistleblowers (with no retribution).
-In February 2019, HMRC launched an online reporting form for authorised representatives to self-report a failure to prevent the facilitation of tax evasion on the part of their organisation.
+Such procedures are likely to include protection for whistleblowers.37 In February 2019, HMRC launched an online reporting form for authorised representatives to self-report a failure to prevent the facilitation of tax evasion on the part of their organisation.

 19.3.3 Changing regulatory expectations

 In November 2018, following its review of firms’ whistleblowing arrangements in the retail and wholesale banking sector, the FCA published examples of good practice and areas for improvement with respect to policies and procedures, the role of the whistleblowers’ champion and the annual whistleblowing report and training.38 These published examples are a useful reference point for companies assessing the efficacy of their arrangements, including as to protection against victimisation.

-In May 2019, the FCA published its industry feedback with respect to wholesale banking.
-It identified several practices as examples of ‘encouraging’ whistleblowing initiatives implemented by firms, including:
+In May 2019, the FCA published its industry feedback with respect to wholesale banking.39 It identified several practices as examples of ‘encouraging’ whistleblowing initiatives implemented by firms, including:

 - engagement by managers and staff directly with a whistleblower to understand fully what he or she would like to achieve and make a sustained effort to manage appropriately the whistleblower’s expectations;